 Our results of operations are also affected by the education system or policies relating to the after-school tutoring service market in China.
 Due to PRC legal restrictions on foreign ownership and investment in education businesses in China, aside from our personalized premium tutoring services in Beijing conducted by our PRC subsidiaries, Huanqiu Zhikang and Zhixuesi Beijing, substantially all of our education business in China is conducted through the VIE Contractual Arrangements.
 We do not have equity interests in our VIEs.
 However, as a result of the VIE Contractual Arrangements, we are the primary beneficiary of these entities and treat them as our variable interest entities under U.S. GAAP.
-In the opinion of Tian Yuan Law Firm, our PRC counsel, (i) the ownership structures of our Consolidated Affiliated Entities and wholly owned subsidiaries in China are in compliance with existing PRC laws and regulations, and (ii) the VIE Contractual Arrangements are valid, binding and enforceable under, and will not result in any violation of, PRC laws or regulation of current and future PRC laws and regulations.
-See "Item 3.D.-Key Information-Risk Factors-Risks Related to Our Corporate Structure-If the PRC government determines that the agreements that establish the structure for operating our business in China are not in compliance with applicable PRC laws and regulations, we could be subject to severe penalties" and "Item 3.D.-Key Information-Risk Factors-Risks Related to Doing Business in China, Uncertainties with respect to the PRC legal system could have a material adverse effect on us."
+In the opinion of Tian Yuan Law Firm, our PRC counsel, (i) the ownership structures of our Consolidated Affiliated Entities and wholly owned subsidiaries in China are in compliance with existing PRC laws and regulations, and (ii) the VIE Contractual Arrangements are valid, binding and enforceable under, and will not result in any violation of, PRC laws or regulations currently in effect.
+We have been advised by our PRC counsel, however, that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws and regulations.
+See "Item 3.D.-Key Information-Risk Factors-Risks Related to Our Corporate Structure-If the PRC government determines that the agreements that establish the structure for operating our business in China are not in compliance with applicable PRC laws and regulations, we could be subject to severe penalties" and "Item 3.D.-Key Information-Risk Factors-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could have a material adverse effect on us."